-Ingredient notes
+Ingredient Notes

-- Sauce - Out with the canned soup and in with a homemade sauce!
+- Sauce: Out with the canned soup and in with a homemade sauce!
 This from-scratch version is made with a combination of chicken broth and milk for the perfect consistency.
 It's rich and creamy, yet not too heavy.

-- Fresh thyme - Fresh herbs add so much flavor and thyme pairs beautifully with mushrooms.
+- Fresh thyme: Fresh herbs add so much flavor, and thyme pairs beautifully with mushrooms.

-- French fried onions - These crispy onion strings are traditional in green bean casserole and provide the perfect crunchy topping.
+- French fried onions: These crispy onion strings are traditional in green bean casserole and provide the perfect crunchy topping.

 See the recipe card for complete instructions and ingredient amounts.

-- To partially cook (blanch) the beans, bring a pot of salted water to a boil.
+Step 1: To partially cook (or blanch) the beans, bring a pot of salted water to a boil.
 Add the beans and cook for 3-4 minutes.
-Drain and transfer the beans to a bowl of ice water.
-Cool for 5 minutes, drain well, and set aside.

 - Use fresh ingredients for optimal flavor and texture.
-Frozen green beans can be substituted but they won't provide the same crisp-tender texture.
+Frozen green beans can be substituted, but they won't provide the same crisp-tender texture.

 - Blanch (partially cook) the green beans then transfer to a bowl of ice water.
 This process locks in the bright green color and keeps the beans crisp-tender.
+You won't find limp, soggy beans here!

-- This homemade green bean casserole can be prepared one day in advance and baked when ready to serve.
+- This easy homemade green bean casserole can be prepared one day in advance and baked when ready to serve.
 Wait to add the French-fried onions until just before baking.

 Fresh beans should be used for the best texture and flavor.
-If you don't have access to fresh beans, frozen are preferred over canned beans, since canned beans are too soft and tend to be salty.
+If you don't have access to fresh beans, frozen are preferred over canned beans, since canned green beans are too soft and tend to be salty.

 This casserole can be made up to one day ahead of time.
 Prepare the casserole according to the directions, but stop before adding the onion strings.
 Cover and refrigerate.
 When ready to bake, top the casserole with the crispy fried onions and bake according to the recipe's directions.